New Patients (972) 666-1594

 After the dental implant placement procedure, he will work very closely with your general dentist to assure you receive top quality care.
 If you have any questions about the dental implant process or would like more information on the cost of dental implants, please contact our office.

-The first step to filling the gaps in your smile with dental implants is an examination and consultation with Dr. Dean at his Dallas, TX area periodontal office.
-At your appointment he will be able to determine what your options are and if you are a good candidate for dental implants.
+The first step to filling the gaps in your smile with dental implants is an examination and consultation with Dr. Dean at his Dallas, TX, area periodontal office.
+At your appointment, he will determine your options and whether you are a good candidate for dental implants.

 Next, we will schedule you for oral surgery.
 On the day of surgery, Dr. Dean will surgically place the dental implant posts into the jaw bone.
 The posts will secure the dental restoration and replace the missing tooth roots.
 Your mouth will need time to fuse with the implant posts.
 Typically, this can take anywhere from three to six months.

-Another risk is that the implant may not integrate well with your jawbone and will not be able to support it well enough to keep it in place.
-This can lead to pain and discomfort as well as the need for another surgery in order to remove the implant and replace it with a new one.
+Another risk is that the implant may not integrate well with your jawbone.
+As a result, the jaw bone cannot support the implant well enough to keep it in place.
+This can lead to pain and discomfort as well as the need for another surgery to remove the implant and replace it with a new one.

 Other risks include:

-• Jawbone death if not enough bone exists in your jaw.
+• Jawbone Death: You are more likely to experience jawbone death if not enough bone exists in your jaw.
 This happens if you have a weak jaw bone structure and do not get a bone graft before treatment.

-• Peri-implantitis can occur.
-Peri-implantitis is inflammatory process that happens at the root of the implant.
-Here, the soft and hard tissues deteriorate over time causing failure of the dental implant.
+• Peri-implantitis: This inflammatory process happens at the root of the implant.
+Here, the soft and hard tissues deteriorate over time, causing implant failure

 Answers to Your Questions About Dental Implants